oulievancs/social-albums-devops/README.md

 creating the associations between music albums and artists that was located into the *MongoDB* and users that was located into the *Neo4J DB*.

-*API*s are configured in order to provide intelligent ideas, that creates suggestions of music albums and artists to users regarding its associations into the social network.
+*API*s are configured in order to provide intelligent ideas, that create recommendations of music albums and artists to users regarding its associations into the social network.

 ---